Exabel/api/exabel/api/data/doc/signals.rst

     {
       "name": "signals/customer1.visitors",
       "displayName": "Daily visitors",
-      "description": "The number of visitors in a store per day" }
+      "description": "The number of visitors in a store per day", 'downsamplingMethod': 'SUM'
+    }